 Platforms: Windows, PS5, PS4

-Keeping with the Sengoku theme, the Nioh series is another Soulslike title that puts its own gloomy fantasy spin on Japan’s historic legacy.
+Keeping with the Sengoku theme, the Nioh series is another Soulslike title that puts its own grim fantasy spin on Japan’s historic legacy.

-The story serves as a fictionalized retelling of William Adams, the only Western samurai known to have existed in the country’s past.
+The story serves as a fictionalized retelling of William Adams, the only Western samurai known to have existed in the nation’s history.

-While the Sengoku period is already known for its political turmoil and clan warfare, Nioh introduces another layer by having powerful Yokai emerge from the shadows.
+While the Sengoku period is already known for its political upheaval and clan warfare, Nioh introduces another layer by having mighty Yokai emerge from the shadows.

 The mix of Japanese-inspired myth and folklore combined with lovingly reimagined Sengoku period landscapes make for a captivating journey worth experiencing.